More information on NSO Summer 2023 registration will be made available early-June 2023.

 Component: TAKE Performance & TAKE Small Group Discussions

-- Develop a basic understanding of some of the issues they may face as developing adults in a college environment.
+- New students will develop a basic understanding of some of the issues they may face as developing adults in a college environment.

-- Able to understand and identify various resources on and off campus that can assist in overcoming academic, cultural, and social issues/problems prevalent in a college student's life.
+- New students will be able to understand and identify various resources on and off campus that can assist in overcoming academic, cultural, and social issues/problems prevalent in a college student's life.